MADD reminds driving impaired is preventable ahead of Mother’s Day

 The organization says that over the next week, they will be sharing several stories from local moms who have been impacted by drunk driving crashes.

-“The idea that there are several moms that will be without their children -I will never get another Mother’s Day card,” said Founder of the Tori Lynn Andreozzi Foundation, Cathy Andreozzi.
+“The idea that there are several moms that will be without their children — I will never get another Mother’s Day card,” Cathy Andreozzi, founder of the Tori Lynn Andreozzi Foundation, said.

 Other people participating in the campaign, like Jennifer O’Neil, say the videos will remind people about the dangers of drunk driving and give members of MADD the chance to share memories of their children.